tomjaguarpaw/H2/posts/scrap-your-iteration-combinators.md

 (The `get` is a bit sad all down at the bottom on its own.
 If you really don't like it you can use `execState` instead of `evalState`.)

+## Performance

+If using `transformers` or `mtl` then it is likely that the transformations described in this article will have no performance impact, because after inlining the original and replacement versions will optimise to the same compilation result.

 ## Conclusion